 Bake for 1 hour or a little more.
 Be sure they are well done.
 If you want to use a thermometer, it would but 210 degrees.

-While potatoes are cooking, slice up one stick of butter.
-Mix with 1/2 cup of sour cream, 1/4 cup milk, 1/2 cup shredded cheese, one tsp of seasoning salt, 1/4 tsp pepper.
+While potatoes are cooking, combine of butter, sour cream, milk, shredded cheese, seasoning salt, and pepper.
 Mash together and set aside.

 Remove from oven and let cool only a few minutes, cut in half then scoop out most of the potato leaving a small rim of potato left.